dequelabs/axe-core/doc/examples/phantomjs/README.md

 ## To run the example ##

 * Move to the `doc/examples/phantomjs` directory
-* `phantomjs kensington.js http://www.deque.com` to run Kensington in PhantomJS
+* `phantomjs axe.js http://www.deque.com` to run aXe in PhantomJS
   against http://www.deque.com and output results to the terminal
-* `phantomjs kensington.js http://www.deque.com results.json` to run Kensington in PhantomJS
+* `phantomjs axe.js http://www.deque.com results.json` to run aXe in PhantomJS
   against http://www.deque.com and save results to `results.json`